Science of Sex: Using Drugs to Raise Women’s Libido

 Waterproof pads protect a targeted area on your sheets and mattress.
 The smaller size is easier to wash, dry and store, and they often come in 2-packs.
 They’re sold as puppy pee pads, incontinence pads, and bedwetting pads for kids.
 You can easily buy them for less than $20 if you’re willing to sacrifice the larger size and aesthetic options.

-Although I’ve only listed washable types, you can purchase single-use pee pads that might be convenient if you don’t have access to a washing machine or room to transport a whole pad/blanket.
+Although the above are washable, you can purchase single-use pee pads that might be convenient if you don’t have access to a washing machine or room to transport a whole pad/blanket.
 You can buy a whole bunch of them for very little money.

-The cheapest options might not seem as luxurious as a Throe but they may be more inconspicuous and can even come in handy if you do have children or pets.
+The cheapest options might not seem as luxurious as a Throw but they may be more inconspicuous and can even come in handy if you do have children or pets.

 Bonus: a latex sheet like the type you’ll find in kinky stores lies over the top of your bed.
 It can be kinky, although it won’t absorb any liquids.
 Be careful around the edges!